Tigers vs. Orioles Player Props Betting Odds

 |0

-Bet on player props for Cedric Mullins, Adley Rutschman or other Orioles players with DraftKings Sportsbook.
+Bet on player props for Jorge Mateo, Cedric Mullins or other Orioles players with DraftKings Sportsbook.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.